originalphoenix/I-Want-My-MTV/README.md

 - Add CSS Animations to everything
 - Show Icon where play button should be while youtube video is loading
 - When youtube status is ended, show a gradient background instead of the youtube screen
+- Fix the Modal for "playlist has ended" / Style it also

 App UI/UX